GTAmodding/III.VC.SA.LimitAdjuster/doc/Creating Your Own Adjuster.md

 --------------------------------

 First of all you need a new cpp file to implement your adjuster class.
-In our example we're going to call it *foo.cpp*, right, create it at the src folder and add it to the *CMakeLists.txt* source files.
+In our example we're going to call it *foo.cpp*, right, create it at the *src/limits* directory in a directory that fits it's category or none if unsure.

 Then, you need to create a derived class from either `SimpleAdjuster` or  `Adjuster`, those are in the *LimitAdjuster.h* header.
 The difference between then, is that `Adjuster` is more complex than `SimpleAdjuster` and is supposed to be used when one class will handle more than one limit.
 Generally you would use `SimpleAdjuster`.